ktaylor63/southeast/site/content/news/service-to-hold-public-hearing-and-reopen-comment-period-on-the-revised-proposed-critical-habitat-designation-and-associated-draft-economic-analysis-for-the-mississippi-gopher-frog.md

 ---
-title: 'Service to Hold Public Hearing and Reopen Comment Period on the Revised Proposed Critical Habitat Designation and Associated Draft Economic Analysis for the Mississippi Gopher Frog'
+title: 'Service to hold public hearing and re-open comment period on the revised proposed Critical Habitat designation and associated draft economic analysis for the Mississippi gopher frog'
 date: '2012-01-13'
 hero:
     name: mississippi-gopher-frog.jpg